Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### Use of W3C Clear Key with DASH ### {#CPS-AdditionalConstraints-W3C}

 Clear Key is a [=DRM system=] defined by W3C in [[!encrypted-media]].
-It is intended primarily for client and media platform development/test purposes and does not perform the content protection and content key protection duties ordinarily expected from a [=DRM system=].
+It is intended primarily for client and media platform development/test purposes and does not perform the content protection and [=content key=] protection duties ordinarily expected from a [=DRM system=].
 Nevertheless, in DASH client DRM workflows, it is equivalent to a real [=DRM system=].

-A DRM system specific `ContentProtection` element for Clear Key SHALL use the system ID `e2719d58-a985-b3c9-781a-b030af78d30e` and `value="ClearKey1.0"`.
+A DRM system specific `ContentProtection` descriptor for Clear Key SHALL use the system ID `e2719d58-a985-b3c9-781a-b030af78d30e` and `value="ClearKey1.0"`.

 The `dashif:laurl` element SHOULD be used to indicate the license server URL.
 Legacy content MAY also use an equivalent `Laurl` element from the `http://dashif.org/guidelines/clearKey` namespace, as this was defined in previous versions of this document (the definition is now expanded to also cover non-clearkey scenarios).
 Clients SHOULD process the legacy element if it exists and `dashif:laurl` does not.

 W3C describes the use of the system ID `1077efec-c0b2-4d02-ace3-3c1e52e2fb4b` in [[!eme-initdata-cenc]] section 4 to indicate that tracks are encrypted with [[!MPEGCENC|Common Encryption]].
 However, the presence of this "common" `pssh` box does not imply that Clear Key is to be used for decryption.
 DASH clients SHALL NOT interpret a `pssh` box with the system ID `1077efec-c0b2-4d02-ace3-3c1e52e2fb4b` as an indication that the Clear Key mechanism is to be used (nor as an indication of anything else beyond the use of Common Encryption).

-One or more `laurl` elements MAY be added under the `ContentProtection` element.
+One or more `laurl` elements MAY be added under the `ContentProtection` descriptor.
 This element specifies the URL for a license server allowing to receive a license.
 The license request and response format is defined in [[!encrypted-media]].

-Advisement: Clients receiving content keys through the Clear Key key system will not have the same robustness that typical DRM clients are required to have.
-When the same content keys are distributed to DRM clients and to weakly-protected or unprotected clients, the weakly-protected or unprotected clients become a weak link in the system and limits the security of the overall system.
+Advisement: Clients receiving [=content keys=] through the Clear Key key system will not have the same robustness that typical DRM clients are required to have.
+When the same [=content keys=] are distributed to DRM clients and to weakly-protected or unprotected clients, the weakly-protected or unprotected clients become a weak link in the system and limits the security of the overall system.

 <div class="example">

-An example of a Clear Key `ContentProtection` element using `laurl` is as follows.
+An example of a Clear Key `ContentProtection` descriptor using `laurl` is as follows.

 ```xml
 <MPD xmlns="urn:mpeg:dash:schema:mpd:2011" xmlns:dashif="https://dashif.org/">